Untitled Header Image

 9th-10th Grade (All Day)

 This class will have a lengthened day from 8:30 am -4:00 pm to optimize instruction time and credit hours.
 They will also share a lunch and recess hour with the rest of the community.
-Their courses include Classic Literature, Analytical Composition, Chemistry, Spanish 1 & 2, Early-Modern History, Socratic Seminar, and Philosophy.
+Their courses include Classic Literature, Analytical Composition, Biology, Spanish 1 & 2, Early-Modern History, Socratic Seminar, and Philosophy.
 In literature class, using Teaching the Classics, Windows to the World, and classic novels from Excellence in Literature E2, they will analyze 9 classic literary books through annotations, discussions, story elements, text structures, and literary devices.
 Then for writing, students will learn to write comparative essays using Lost Tools of Writing: The Comparative Essay based on the literature they read for class.
 The purpose is to further understand people, things, or ideas more deeply through the use of comparison or making finer distinctions and therefore wiser decisions.
 By sharing these essays in class students will learn to listen for, identify, and critique elements of a good comparative essay form.
 They will perfect the delivery of their speeches using ethos, pathos, and logos.
 They will also be introduced to literary analysis essays.
-For Chemistry, they will use Novare General Chemistry to conduct 18 labs and 4-5 full lab reports.
+For Biology, they will use Berean Builder's Chemistry to conduct labs and full lab reports.
 For language this class will study Spanish 1 or 2 using Breaking the Spanish Barrier, focusing on theme-based vocabulary and reviewing the material learned at home in each assigned chapter through activities, games, and pronunciation practice.
 Studying early-modern history through Biblioplan, the students will do research and essays on different topics, as well as analyze, evaluate, and apply responses to prompts using Socratic dialogue.
 They will also do geography as they complete a weekly map integrated with the history they are learning.
 Participating in a semester-long rhetoric project, students will research, participate in, and conduct Socratic Seminars.
 For philosophy, students will use Philosophy Adventure to learn about the great philosophers in history, their beliefs, and their effects on world-views.
 They will also complete a half year of US Government and a half year of Policy Debate using the National Christian Forensics Communications Association curriculum.
 Please Note: All the courses this class takes will have weekly assignments due.
 The tutors will lead the class in activities and discussions on co-op day and post weekly assignments for students to do for the remainder of the week.
 Tutors will give feedback on assignments and communicate with parents on student performance when needed.
 The parent, as the lead teacher, will help with accountability at home, and be responsible for grading, scaling, or differentiating as needed.
 With parents and tutors in agreement, students may opt out of up to two classes to allow for greater flexibility in their interests and career paths.
 A study hall will be provided for those periods.
 Optional student midterm and final exams for all the courses are offered to hone their study and test-taking skills, as well as provide benchmarks for parents to gauge their performance for each class.

 11th-12th Grade (All Day)

 This class will have a lengthened day from 8:30 am -4:00 pm to optimize instruction time and credit hours.
 They will also share a lunch and recess hour with the rest of the community.
 Their courses include British literature, Analytical Composition, Chemistry, Spanish 1 & 2, Early-Modern History, Shakespearean Drama, Material Logic, US Government, and Policy Debate.
 In literature class, using Excellence in Literature E4: Brit Lit, they will analyze 9 classic literary books through annotations, discussions, story elements, text structures, and literary devices.
 They will practice writing analytical essays based on the literature read.
 By sharing these essays in class students will learn to listen for, identify, and critique elements of a good analytical essay form.
 They will perfect the delivery of their speeches using ethos, pathos, and logos.
-For Chemistry, they will use Novare General Chemistry to conduct 18 labs and 4-5 full lab reports.
+For Chemistry, they will use Berean Builder's Chemistry to conduct labs and full lab reports.
 For language this class will study Spanish 1 or 2 using Breaking the Spanish Barrier, focusing on theme-based vocabulary and reviewing the material learned at home in each assigned chapter through activities, games, and pronunciation practice.
 Studying early-modern history through Biblioplan, the students will do research and essays on different topics, as well as analyze, evaluate, and apply responses to prompts using Socratic dialogue.
 They will also do geography as they complete a weekly map integrated with the history they are learning.
 Participating in a semester-long rhetoric project, students will study, recite, memorize, and dramatize excerpts from a Shakespearean drama.
 For logic, students will use Material Logic focusing on the content of reasoning.
 They will also complete a half year of US Government and a half year of Policy Debate using the National Christian Forensics Communications Association curriculum.
 Please Note: All the courses this class takes will have weekly assignments due.
 The tutors will lead the class in activities and discussions on co-op day and post weekly assignments for students to do for the remainder of the week.
 Tutors will give feedback on assignments and communicate with parents on student performance when needed.
 The parent, as the lead teacher, will help with accountability at home, and be responsible for grading, scaling or differentiating as needed.
 With parents and tutors in agreement, students may opt out of up to two classes to allow for greater flexibility in their interests and career paths.
 A study hall will be provided for those periods.
 Optional student midterm and final exams for all the courses are offered to hone their study and test-taking skills, as well as provide benchmarks for parents to gauge their performance for each class.